Event table columns

 string

-The name of the OWNERSHIP role of the executable.
+The name of the role with OWNERSHIP privilege for the executable.

 UDF_OWNER_RL